What are My Pregnancy Options at 20?

 Many women in their 20s are pursuing education or working at the beginning stages of a career, such as completing internships or fellowships.
 While not impossible, it’s undeniable that reaching these goals will be more difficult while raising a baby.

 5. Do I want to become a mother at this point?

-Not all women want to raise children, and that’s completely okay.
-Even if you want to raise children at some point, though, it’s also okay to feel that you don’t wish to do so quite yet.
+Not all women want to raise children, and that’s completely OK.
+Even if you want to raise children at some point, though, it’s also OK to feel that you don’t wish to do so quite yet.

 6. Is abortion an option for me?

-Some women feel strongly against this unplanned pregnancy option, but if this is something you would consider, it’s important to know your state’s laws about the procedure.
-Naturally, this is an unplanned pregnancy option that has a time limit, while you can choose between adoption or parenting at any point during or after your pregnancy.
+Some women are strongly against this unplanned pregnancy option, but if this is something you would consider, it’s important to know your state’s laws about the procedure.
+Naturally, this is an unplanned pregnancy option that has a time limit, while you can always choose between adoption or parenting at any point during or after your pregnancy.

 Choosing an open adoption means you get to watch your child grow up with their adoptive family and live the life they deserve.

 Adopted children are more likely to participate in extracurricular activities or pursue secondary education, since they are raised in a home that was financially prepared for them.

 Adopted kids are raised in a home with parents who were ready for them in every sense, in addition to knowing they have birth parents who loved them enough to put their interests above everything else.